microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationstrengthpolicy-post-combinationconfigurations.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Create a new authenticationCombinationConfiguration object.
-In use, only [fido2combinationConfigurations](../resources/fido2combinationconfiguration.md) might be created, and only for custom authentication strength policies.
+Can be created for [fido2combinationConfigurations](../resources/fido2combinationconfiguration.md) or [x509certificatecombinationconfiguration](../resources/x509certificatecombinationconfiguration.md) objects, as part of custom authentication strength policies.

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]